yasershahi/silverblue/README.md

 > Update: Feb 11 2025 and I am on silverblue again!
 [Vegeta](https://github.com/yasershahi/vegeta).
 >
-> Archived!
+> Archived at 1 Jun 2025!
 Doing another image called [BlueStream](https://github.com/yasershahi/bluestream).

 This is my Fedora Silverblue Image.
 I daily drive this image on my main machine (ThinkPad X1 Extreme).
 You can fork it, customize and use it.
 ## Apps